JoshuaRystedt/RiskRoller/README.md

 # How to run application
 python directoryPath/RiskRoller.py

-# A glipse into the future of RiskRoller:
+# A glipse into the future of RiskRoller
 - Options for retreating from battle given at strategic points (coming in RiskRoller v.
 3)
 - A fully functional iOS application written in Swift